-Colmar (Kolmer in Alsatian) is rich with art and history.
-It is the capital of Alsatian wines, it boasts the intimacy that a medium-sized city can offer, with the addition of stunning architectural marvels, you can visit it at any time of the year.
+Colmar (Kolmer in Alsatian) Europe’s best destination in 2020, is rich with art and history.
+It is the capital of Alsatian wines, it boasts the intimacy that a medium-sized city can offer, with the addition of stunning architectural marvels.

 The Gîte Alsacien is within 15 km of Colmar.